polyseam/cndi/docs/walkthroughs/eks/cnpg-example.md

 - **What will be the name for your PostgreSQL cluster?
   (default:postgres-cluster)**: _Provide a name for your PostgreSQL cluster._

+- **Do you want to install jupyterhub, a web-based data analytics tool?
+(Y/n)**:
+  _Choose whether to install jupyterhub, a web-based data analytics tool_

+- **What will be your password for your Jupyter notebook instance?(default: randomly generated value)**:_Set a default password for the Jupyter notebook instance._

+- **Do you want to expose your Jupyter notebook instance to the web?
+  (Y/n)**:_Choose whether to make your Jupyter notebook instance accessible from the public internet._

+- **What hostname should jupyter notebook be accessible at?
+  (default:jupyter.example.com)**:_Enter the hostname through which the Jupyter notebook instance will be accessed._

 Once the prompts are all answered the process will generate a `cndi_config.yaml` file, and `cndi` directory at the root of your repository containing all the necessary files for the configuration.
 It will also store all the values in a